Non-students interested in membership should contact us directly.

 - Sophomore Winter "Vest" Test

 First-year students wishing to join the patrol must attend the Fall Info Session which will be held Tuesday, September 18, 2018, and Thursday, September 20, 2018, at 7:00 PM in 28 Silsby.

-After the Info Session, prospective members will be directed to submit an application through this website during the subsequent 24 hour period.
+After the Info Session, prospective members will be directed to submit an application online during the subsequent 24 hour period.

 Selected applicants will be chosen for individual interviews and initial testing.